Find a Restaurant

 Early in his tenure, he observed that despite efforts to reduce the amount of unserved food in his restaurant, there was still some surplus food at his restaurant each week.
 Determined to avoid the food going to waste, he sought a practical solution: he connected with a nearby nonprofit, Knoxville Area Rescue Ministries (KARM), and asked if they could use the restaurant’s excess food in their soup kitchens.
 KARM gladly accepted, beginning a three-decade partnership.

-Marshall started by donating Chick-fil-A® Chicken Sandwiches and Chick-fil-A® Nuggets to KARM.
+Marshall started by donating surplus Chick-fil-A® Chicken Sandwiches and Chick-fil-A® Nuggets to KARM.
 Now, as the Operator of two additional restaurants in Knoxville, Chick-fil-A Kingston Overlook and Chick-fil-A Turkey Creek, he donates a variety of menu items such as salads, fresh fruit, biscuits and more with donations collected weekly.
 These items are then repurposed to make meals like chicken cacciatore, chicken and dumplings and orange chicken.

 “Tuesdays in Knoxville are known as Chick-fil-A days,” Marshall said.
 “Everybody looking for a hot meal knows that on Tuesday they have a pretty good chance of enjoying repurposed Chick-fil-A items in some way, shape or form.”